medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 <tbody>
   <tr>
     <td class="tg-1wig"><span style="font-weight:bold">Implementation Guide (IG)</span></td>
     <td class="tg-t3tv">The technical specification of a MedCom FHIR standard.
-A set of rules and associated documentation describing, how FHIR profiles should be implemented to accommodate a given standard and requirements.</td>
+A set of rules and associated documentation describing, how FHIR profiles should be implemented to accommodate a given standard and its requirements.</td>
     <td class="tg-t3tv"> <a href="http://medcomfhir.dk/ig/acknowledgement/" target="_blank">Acknowledgement IG </a>,
     <a href="http://medcomfhir.dk/ig/hospitalnotification/" target="_blank">HospitalNotification IG </a>,
     <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/" target="_blank">CareCommunication IG </a>,